gregdevs/ebay-redux-app/README.md

 `/item/featured/{keywords}` - a little bonus I threw in;

+Click on an item from `/` to navigate to the Item Detail page.

 *Ebay API had cors issues, so I had to take some time to create a proxy to get the data (setupProxy.js)**

 ### Enhancements